erdc/spt_compute/README.md

 $ git submodule init
 $ git submodule update
 ```
-Install Submodule Dependencies.
+##Step 6: Install Submodule Dependencies
 See for instructions:
 - https://github.com/erdc-cm/AutoRoute-py
 - https://github.com/erdc-cm/spt_dataset_manager

-##Step 5: Create folders for RAPID input and for downloading ECMWF
+##Step 7: Create folders for RAPID input and for downloading ECMWF
 In this instance:
 ```
 $ cd /mnt/sgeadmin/
 $ mkdir rapid ecmwf logs condor
 $ mkdir rapid/input
 ```
-##Step 6: Change the locations in the files
+##Step 8: Change the locations in the files
 Create a file *run.py* and change these variables for your instance:
 ```python
 # -*- coding: utf-8 -*-